Flexible signal denoising via flexible empirical Bayes shrinkage: Methods

-Then we iterate: \begin{enumerate} \item Estimate $\bm{\mu}$ as if $\bm{\s}^2$ is known (with the value obtained from the previous step). \item Estimate $\bm{\s}^2$ as if ${\bm{\mu}}$ is known (with the value obtained by the previous step); return to 1. \end{enumerate} We cannot guarantee that this procedure will converge, but in our simulations we found that two iterations of steps 1-2 reliably yielded accurate results (so the full procedure consists of initialize + Steps 1-2-1-2).
+We cannot guarantee that this procedure will converge, but in our simulations we found that two iterations of steps 1 and 2 reliably yielded accurate results.
+(So the full procedure consists of initialization, running steps 1 and 2, then running steps 1 and 2 a second time.)

-\subsubsection{Poisson data}
+\subsection{Poisson Data}